likepvc/isotopesoap/docs/grooved.rst

 CONFIG
 ------

-Here is a list of valid configuration o
+Here is a list of valid configuration options:

+.. option:: library=<path>

+T